aas008/Power-Outages-Project/README.md

 Our investigation centers around a critical question: **How do climate patterns and regional characteristics influence the severity of power outages, and can we predict their duration to improve emergency response planning?** Understanding these patterns is crucial for utility companies, emergency responders, and policymakers to better prepare for and mitigate the impact of future outages.

-The dataset, sourced from Purdue University's Laboratory for Advancing Sustainable Critical Infrastructure, contains 1,534 major outage events.
+The dataset, sourced from Purdue University's Laboratory for Advancing Sustainable Critical Infrastructure, contains **1,534 major outage events**.
 For each event, we analyze several key variables:

 | Column | Description |
 |--------|-------------|